amirhkr/ConversationalAI_RAG/README.md

-# A Proposed RAG Architecture
+# An open source RAG Architecture

-This is a RAG application for analysis of a company's documents using open source model , developed with LlamaIndex and Mistral 7B.
+This is a RAG application for analysis of a company's documents using open source model , developed with LlamaIndex and Mistral 7B from huggingFace.

+## Project Structure

+- `notebook.ipynb`: Main Jupyter notebook
+- `data`: The folder with sample documents
+- `requirements.txt`: List of required Python packages.

 ## Prerequisites
 - Python version 3.8 or higher